-The University of Notre Dame Australia is a national Catholic university that hosts more than 11,000 students across its campuses in Fremantle and Broome in Western Australia, in Sydney in New South Wales and in seven clinical schools in NSW and Victoria.
+The University of Notre Dame Australia is a national Catholic university with more than 11,000 students studying across its campuses in Fremantle and Broome in Western Australia, in Sydney in New South Wales and in seven clinical schools around NSW and Victoria.

-Creative and critical thinking are at the core of each degree program at Notre Dame, an approach that prepares students for a fulfilling and reflective life.
-It also gives Notre Dame students an edge in the workforce, as reflected in results from the Federal Government’s Quality Indicators for Learning and Teaching (Qilt.edu.au).
+Creative and critical thinking are at the core of each degree program at Notre Dame, an approach that prepares students for a fulfilling life.
+It also gives Notre Dame students an edge in the workforce, as reflected in results from the Federal Government’s Quality Indicators for Learning and Teaching (qilt.edu.au) suite of surveys.

-The University’s personalised admission process is based not only on a prospective student’s academic record but also takes into account personal qualities, motivation to study, potential to succeed and contribution to school, sports or community life.
+The university’s personalised admission process is based not only on a prospective student’s academic record but also takes into account personal qualities, motivation to study, potential to succeed and community contributions.